PiperBatey/holdings_dl/README.md

 ### Input Modes

 The program supports two ways to input ETF symbols.
-The user is required to choose one of the two modes on the command line.
+The user is required to specify the input mode on the command line.

 #### Symbol Input